Furor in Spain over minister's airport meeting with Maduro aide

 Venezuela’s government did not immediately respond to a request for comment on Rodriguez’ stopover in Spain.

-Reporting by Belén Carreño, Emma Pinedo and Ashifa Kassam in Madrid; Additional reporting by Richard Lough in Paris, Vivian Sequera in Caracas; Editing by Ingrid Melander and Andrew Cawthorne
+Reporting by Belén Carreño, Emma Pinedo, Ashifa Kassam and Jessica Jones in Madrid; Additional reporting by Richard Lough in Paris, Vivian Sequera in Caracas; Editing by Ingrid Melander and Andrew Cawthorne